rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.7.18 =
+= 3.7.20 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix for template include for relative paths
+Featured media option for group, track length for audio/video in media gallery, Italian and Portuguese translation update

 == Sponsors ==